robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 ## Coverage
 The server works well with most dedicated ftp clients, and many browsers and file managers.
-These are test results:
+These are test results with an arbitratry selected set:

 **Linux**

 - ftp: works for file & directory operations including support for the m* commands
-- filezilla, fireftp: works fine, including loading into the editor & saving back.
+- filezilla, fireftp: work fine, including loading into the editor & saving back.
-Take care to limit the number of session to 1.
-With FileZilla you have to connect using the server manager.
+Take care to limit the number of data session to 1.
-- Nautilus 3.14.1: works mostly, including loading into the editor & saving back.
-Sometimes it locks.
+- Nautilus 3.14.1: works mostly fine, including loading into the editor & saving back.
+Sometimes it does not close all client connections when the drive is ejected.
-- Thunar: works fine, including loading into the editor & saving back
+The reason for the problem seems to be that nautilus tries to load the top level directory file list twice at the same time when returning to it from another directory.
-- Dolphin: works fine, including loading into the editor & saving back
+That is too much for this little server.
-- Konqueror: works fine, including loading into the editor & saving back
+- Thunar, Dolphin, Konqueror: work fine, including loading directly into e.g. an editor & saving back
 - Chrome, Firefox: view/navigate directories & and view files

 **Mac OS X, various Versions**